U.S. Economic Overview

 Last update: January, 2025

-Revenue cash flow remains a challenge that has effect on supply chains, labor market and debt costs, as some of these are backed by revenue.
-Generally, in these cycles, highly leveraged companies tend to file for bankruptcy which are important to observe, mainly due to volatility.
-The perception of high interest rates and monetary tightening make it difficult to pass on prices to the consumer, leading business to adjust their processes striving for efficiency.
-Other behaviors:
+Revenue-related cash flow remains a challenge, impacting supply chains, the labor market, and debt costs specially since some of theses are tied to revwnue performance.
+In such cycles, highly leveraged companies often file for bankruptcy, which is important to monitor due to increased volatility.
+The perception of high interest rates and monetary tightening makes it difficult to pass costs on to consumers, prompting businesses to adjust their operations in pursuit of greater efficiency.
+Other observed behaviors include:

-Temporary increase in the cost of capital for privet debt.
+Temporary increase in the cost of capital for private debt.

 Agroindustry